Leslie Alexander (businessman): Personal life

-Alexander divorced his wife Nanci (née Shnapier) in 2003, paying a $150 million settlement.
+Alexander divorced his wife Nanci in 2003, paying a $150 million settlement.
 They have one child and two grandchildren.

 Alexander was raised Jewish but identifies as Agnostic.
 He is a supporter of the Democratic Party and has donated $15,000 in the past 20 years to Democratic candidates.
 He purchased the duplex penthouse of 18 Gramercy Park in 2012, reportedly for $42 million.

 Forbes estimated Alexander's net worth was approximately $1.9 billion in 2024, placing him at #1710 on the magazine's list of richest people in the United States.

 On March 27, 2017, Alexander pledged $10 million to 20 Houston charities, including the Houston Area Women's Center, Houston Public Library Foundation, Healthcare for the Homeless – Houston, and Citizens for Animal Protection.
 He also pledged $10 million in relief efforts in wake of Hurricane Harvey, which ravaged the city in August 2017.

 Alexander is a supporter of the Hampton Bays center which aims to rescue animals.

 In 1998, he and his now ex-wife, Nanci Shnapier, were recognized as the largest individual donors to the People for the Ethical Treatment of Animals (PETA).
 He also supports a horse sanctuary in Middleburg, Virginia.